 Once you've read it, you'll want to read the response made by one of the blacklisted websites, Naked Capitalism.
 The website historically has focused on financial markets and Wall Street news in general.
 But it also dabbles in politics and public policy.
 In response to the WaPo article, Naked Capitalism offers up a parody on how to do propaganda correctly.
 The tongue-in-cheek riposte is titled: Is it Propaganda or Not?
 Your Friendly Guide to Better Propaganda.

+All global temperature data sets confirm that global temperature has fallen rapidly in recent months as the recent El Nino ended.
 Over the last couple of years there have been many articles about how they have been record-breakers in global temperature.
 It’s often sold as a simple ‘the planet is getting warmer only because of us’ story.
 As I have discussed before the concurrent El Nino was dismissed by some climate scientists as having an insignificant contribution to that record.
 However, there is a great deal of confusion and diversity in the assessment of its contribution.
 Some scientists maintain that it was the recent very strong El Nino that elevated the temperature to record levels.

 Nevertheless some maintain that warm records would have been broken without the El Nino (although the significant contribution made by the highly unusual warm “Pacific Blob” is usually ignored).